Every author needs to know where to sell books online.

-The benefit of using an aggregator is that your ebooks are made available to a list of ebook retailers, and your royalty payments are managed in one place.
-That is, by the aggregator.
+The benefit of using an aggregator is that your ebooks are made available to a list of ebook retailers.

-If you publish directly with retailers, you will gain a slightly higher royalty, as you won’t be paying a cut to an aggregator.
+But if you publish directly with retailers, you will get a slightly higher royalty and won’t pay a small cut to an aggregator.

 It always pays to check how and when you will be paid before you make a decision.

-With ebooks, however, there is always the difficult choice to make.
+With ebooks, however, there is always a difficult choice to make.

-Open-publishing, which means having your ebook available on as many retailers as you can manage.
+Open-publishing means having your ebook available with as many retailers as possible.

-Or, Amazon KDP Select exclusivity, which means your ebook will only be available on the Amazon Kindle Store.
+But Amazon KDP Select exclusivity means your ebook will only be available on the Amazon Kindle Store.

-This choice is up to each individual author.
-There is no right or wrong choice as there are benefits to both.
+This choice is up to each author.
+There is no right or wrong choice, as there are benefits to both.

-If you have a number of titles, you can always have some in and some out, and see which works best for you in the long term.
+If you have several titles, you can always have some in and some out.
+Then you can see which works best for you in the long term.

-Once you have made your choices on where to sell your books and ebooks, then it will be time to promote your books.
+After you have made your choices about where to sell your books and ebooks, it will be time to promote your books.